 INF Treaty Signed

 On December 8, 1986 Reagan and Gorbachev signed the INF Agreement at asummit in Washington.
-The treaty INF
+The treaty eliminated all Intermediate-Range Missiles from Europe.

 In October 1980 negotiations began between the United States and the Soviet Union to find a way to limit the Intermediate-Range Missiles.
 Initial talks made little progress.
 In November 1981 President Reagan presented a zero option, the plan that neither side should have any intermediate missiles in Europe.
 The Soviets responded by suggesting a slow decrease in the number of rockets and planes both sides could have in Europe.
 The talks did not make very much progress.